How to Avoid Weight Gain When Quitting

 This one gets overlooked, but it matters.
 Sleep deprivation increases ghrelin (the hunger hormone) and decreases leptin (the satiety hormone).
 Research published in the Annals of Internal Medicine found that sleep-deprived individuals consumed an average of 385 additional calories per day.

-• Keep a consistent bedtime
+• Set a consistent bedtime and wake time, even on weekends

 Strategy 6: Manage Stress Without Food or Cigarettes